Highlights from the Ratings and Financial Report for FinVolution Group (FINV)

 Sponsored

-The average price from analysts is $61.14, which is $0.43 above the current price.
+The average price from analysts is $61.14, which is -$0.47 below the current price.
 FINV currently public float of 89.05M and currently shorts hold a 2.19% ratio of that float.
-Today, the average trading volume of FINV was 3.69M shares.
+Today, the average trading volume of FINV was 3.66M shares.

 FINV’s Market Performance

-FINV stocks went down by 0.00% for the week, with a monthly jump of 9.46% and a quarterly performance of 28.55%, while its annual performance rate touched 394.74%.
-The volatility ratio for the week stands at 10.82% while the volatility levels for the past 30 days are set at 7.11% for FinVolution Group.
-The simple moving average for the period of the last 20 days is 7.60% for FINV stocks with a simple moving average of 87.83% for the last 200 days.
+FINV stocks went up by 6.31% for the week, with a monthly jump of 26.81% and a quarterly performance of 55.64%, while its annual performance rate touched 465.10%.
+The volatility ratio for the week stands at 8.29% while the volatility levels for the past 30 days are set at 7.57% for FinVolution Group.
+The simple moving average for the period of the last 20 days is 18.38% for FINV stocks with a simple moving average of 107.41% for the last 200 days.

 Analysts’ Opinion of FINV